Looking for budget kitchen ideas? Your kitchen might be looking a bit tired, but you don’t have to spend a fortune to give it a fresh new look.

 18. Introduce vintage furniture

 It’s easy to give an industrial slant to your kitchen and introduce a completely different feel with vintage furniture.
 Scour charity shops, car boot sales, reclamation yards and even skips (ask the homeowner first before you take anything).
 After all, what’s one man’s rubbish is another man’s treasure!
 Old stools teamed with a row of stylish pendant lights can be used to create an edgy breakfast bar.
+And if the finish isn’t to your liking then a quick coat of paint can easily sort that out, check out our guide to the best paint for furniture to find the right shade for the job.

 19. Display colourful wall art

-Add playful personality to a scheme and introduce a retro vibe with eye-catching wall art.
+Add playful personality to a scheme and introduce a retro vibe with eye-catching wall decor.
 For maximum effect, display against a cool white backdrop and bring in blasts of bold colour with pop art and signage in a palette of primary shades that can be picked out in your accessories.
 Vary the way artwork is displayed by hanging some on the wall and propping other pieces casually against it for an informal feel.

 20. Hang a pan rack